 • At the base of the lift assembly is the rotating toe lift lug which is inserted into either the side or end hole of a standard bottom corner fitting and twist-locked into place.
 To insert the lift lug, rotate the oblong handle (see figures 3.1.1.1a and 3.1.1.1b) so the longer dimension of the handle is vertical, insert the lug and then turn the handle 90° to lock (the longer dimension of the handle will now be horizontal).
 Before the container is lifted, the lift lug fits loosely into the corner fitting.
 This is to facilitate ease of installation (no tools are required).
 However, as the lift assembly is raised, (by operating the hand-hydraulic pump or the optional electric-hydraulic pump) the lift lug automatically draws back, making an extremely tight connection with the bottom corner fitting.
-This tight connection cannot be loosened without lowering the container to the ground.
-This provides a positive, safe connection between the jack assembly and the container.
-Thus preventing any possibility of accidental disengagement while the container is lifted.
+This tight connection cannot be loosened without removing the lifted load from the main (large) casters.
+This provides a positive, safe connection between the jack assembly and the container., thus preventing any possibility of accidental disengagement while the container is lifted.